gogouravr/dot-portfolio/README.md

 ## Overview

-This is a portfolio website built with ReactJS and styled using Tailwind CSS.
-The project is designed to be highly customizable, thanks to the `profile.json` file, which allows you to personalize various aspects of your portfolio, such as your name, domain, bio, and more.
-The website also incorporates Font Awesome icons to enhance its visual appeal.
+A dark and light themed portfolio website built with ReactJS and styled using Tailwind CSS.
+The project is designed to be highly customizable with least amount of code alteration.
+The `profile.json` file  allows you to personalize various aspects of your portfolio, such as your name, domain, bio, and more.

 ### Features